Vitest

 projects

-An array of test projects that belong to the user's workspace.
-If the user did not specify a custom workspace, the workspace will only have a root project.
+An array of test projects that belong to user's projects.
+If the user did not specify a them, this array will only contain a root project.

-Vitest will ensure that there is always at least one project in the workspace.
-If the user specifies a non-existent --project name, Vitest will throw an error.
+Vitest will ensure that there is always at least one project in this array.
+If the user specifies a non-existent --project name, Vitest will throw an error before this array is defined.

 getRootProject